 For each issue of Garland, we invite a small group of people to become pathfinders and help us frame the question that will contextualise the stories we share.
 This follows the principle “Walking we ask questions” developed by the Zapatistas from Mayan mythology to manage their freedom struggle.
 A series of group discussions would follow, with one question leading to another, about where they should be going.

-Being a pathfinder will hopefully offer you with an interesting conversation.
-Over three months, there will be monthly meetings on Zoom when we “yarn” about a particular question, which will then lead to the question for the following yarn.
+Being a pathfinder will hopefully offer you interesting and challenging conversations.
+There will be three monthly screen meetings when we “yarn” about a particular question, which will then lead to the question for the following yarn.
 The results of these meetings will be kept in a Trello board, to which you are encouraged to contribute.